About our organisation

 Recognition

-“We recognise York Bike Belles as an outstanding charity in the city”, Joe Micheli, Head of Communities, City of York Council, December 2021.
+“We recognise York Bike Belles as an outstanding charitable organisation in the city”, Joe Micheli, Head of Communities, City of York Council

 In July 2022, our service was “Highly Commended” at the annual York Sport Awards as follows: